leoGCoelho/Snscrape-Dataframe-Builder/README.md

 # Snscrape-Dataframe-Builder (Version 0.1.0)
 A dataframe builder extension for JustAnotherArchivist's [snscrape](https://github.com/JustAnotherArchivist/snscrape) API.
 Initially, the dataframe is exported just in CSV format, but will be avaliable in other formats (JSON for example).
 A keywords file reader was implemented to help extract several different keywords (avaliable to test in *test* folder).

+**Initially avaliable just of Twitter!**

 ## Getting Started
 ### Required Settings